Catalog: Capital Area Intermediate Unit 15 (WebReg)

 Using self-assessment tools to refine an existing Early Warning System/MTSS framework, increase its effectiveness and ensure sustainability through equitable and universally designed practices.
 This series is for leadership teams who attended the novice elementary and secondary cohort.
 Individuals must register for each date separately.

-90. Developmental Disabilities and Sexuality 101 (AM Virtual)
+52. Developmental Disabilities and Sexuality 101 (AM Virtual)

-Program: Professional Development (ACT 48)
+Program: Educational Services - Professional Development

 Location: Virtual (PA, PA)